mpdylan/mpdylan.github.io/courses/ista116.md

 It is strongly recommended that you have a computer capable of running R and RStudio, so that you are able to complete assignments outside of the lab period.
 R and RStudio run on Windows, Mac, and several distributions of Linux, but notably *not* on Chrome OS.
-If you use a Chromebook and you wish to run R, you must install Linux on it.
+If you use a Chromebook and you wish to run R, you must either install Linux on it, or use a cloud-computing service to run RStudio.

-## Attendance policy

-Attendance is expected at all course meetings and lab sections.
-Lab attendance is factored directly into your grade, and class attendance is required to complete the in-class quizzes.
+Feel free to contact me for assistance with getting this set up.

 ## Assignments